Imanm02/CE462-ES/README.md

 The "Exercises" folder contains the exercises of the course which were given to us an examples.

-## Exercises
+## Notes

-The "Exercises" folder contains the exercises of the course which were given to us an examples.
+The "Notes" folder contains the exercises of the course which were given to us an examples.

 ## Source